Konamiman/Z80dotNet/README.md

 ## What is this? ##

 Z80.NET is a Z80 processor simulator that can be used as the core component for developing computer emulators (see for example [NestorMSX](https://bitbucket.org/konamiman/nestormsx)), or to exercise pieces of Z80 code in custom test code.
-It is written in C# targetting the .NET Framework 4 Client Profile.
+It is written in C# and since version 1.1 it targets [.NET Standard 2.0](https://learn.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-0), so it can be used with .NET Framework 4.6.1+ and .NET/.NET Core 2.0+.

 If you like Z80.NET you may want to take a look at [ZWatcher](https://github.com/Konamiman/ZWatcher) too.